 The next step is to inspect the website and identify if the cryptominer was placed directly or was injected via a compromised third-party plugin.
 The RiskIQ team can help you identify exactly where in your website and through which component the cryptominer was injected.

 Fig-3 DOM capture shows where on the web page the script is running

 So now you’ve found, investigated, and remediated any compromised sites.
 Why does this happen, and what do you do next?

 Conducting business online means you have a digital presence which introduces risks and challenges many organizations are not ready to tackle.
 Digital Threat Management from RiskIQ is the solution to that, and having a platform to manage what you own is step one.
-The recommendations from the security community have been to implement Content Security Policy and Subresource Integrity.
-It takes effort both at the single asset level for an application developer and also for a security team to monitor a portfolio of assets.
+The recommendations from the cyber security community have been to implement Content Security Policy and Subresource Integrity.
+It takes effort both at the single asset level for an application developer and also for a cyber security team to monitor a portfolio of assets.

 Fig-4 Viewing at an individual level

 Fig-5 Viewing at an aggregate level.